Learn About the DAP and How to Apply

 What is the application process?

 1. To apply for the DAP, submit an application.
-The DAP application requires personal and contact information, three references (a combination of professional and personal references preferred), and a written statement.
+The DAP application requires personal and contact information, and a short written statement.
+We are not looking at grammar or spelling in the written statements, but we are looking for a strong interest in becoming an art handler and excitement to learn new skills.
 The DAP application also includes an optional demographic survey.
 Declining to fill out this optional survey will not impact your chances of being selected.

 Note: Dates are subject to change.